Today, accurate information is an increasingly critical resource for our understanding of the world.

 WHEN: Oct 24 – 27

 The sixth annual global celebration of Media and Information Literacy (MIL) Week highlights local and regional activities around the world.
-The feature event, namely the Seventh Media and Information Literacy and Intercultural Dialogue (MILID) Conference will be hosted by the University of the West Indies, and will take place from 24 to 27 October, 2017 in Kingston, Jamaica.
+The feature event, namely the Seventh Media and Information Literacy and Intercultural Dialogue (MILID) Conference was hosted by the University of the West Indies, and took place from 24 to 27 October, 2017 in Kingston, Jamaica.

 The CMIL is excited to be working with Paley Library at Temple University on the acquisition and digitization of the Elizabeth Thoman Media Literacy Archives.
 Thoman was the founder of the Center for Media Literacy.
 The archives include years worth of documentation on the Center for Media Literacy and Thoman’s other writings.
 In the future, the university will house the archives of the National Association for Media Literacy Education and other media literacy organizations.

 Newseum: “Truth, Lies and Consequences: Real Media Literacy for a Fake News World”